richsilv/meteor-cron/README.md

 # Cron

+A tiny amendment to tmeasday's very useful meteor-cron package.
+I experienced a problem in which cron timing counters were exceeding their own targets (i.e. a counter reaches 16 even though it should run every 15 minutes), at which point the job will never run again without a server restart as the original meteor-cron only tests for equality.
+This fork corrects that behaviour.

 ## Use

 Adds a simple cron interface to meteor.
 I'm fairly sure there is a better way to do this, but this works.